TheEpic0ne/HelpDatblockCom/docs/rules.md

 No killing other players without their permission.

+No selling fake items by renaming items.

 ## Skyblock

 No griefing other player's creations.

 No killing other players without their permission.

+No selling fake items by renaming items.

 ## Creative